Textualize/textual/docs/guide/widgets.md

 ```{.textual path="docs/examples/guide/widgets/hello02.py"}
 ```

-### Responding to key presses

-Widgets can have a list of associated key [bindings](../guide/input.md#bindings), which enable a it to call [actions](../guide/actions.md) in response to key presses.

-A widget's bindings will only be checked if it or one of its descendants has focus.

-Let's look at Textual's builtin [Button](../widgets/button.md) widget to see an example of how widget bindings work.
-The `Button` widget has a single binding for the `enter` key.
-When a button is focused, and the user presses ++enter++, the `action_press` method inside `Button` is called.

 ## Static widget

 While you can extend the Widget class, a subclass will typically be a better starting point.
 The [Static][textual.widgets.Static] class is a widget subclass which caches the result of render, and provides an [update()][textual.widgets.Static.update] method to update the content area.